Student Loan repayment guide 2024

 We keep banging on about this, but it bears repeating: Student Finance terms aren't set in stone.

-This is pretty much the only argument in favour of making additional Student Loan repayments.
 While the terms are decent enough right now, they can change at any time.
-And, should they change for the worse, you could later regret not clearing your debt earlier.
+It can work both ways but, should they change for the worse, you might later regret not clearing your debt earlier.

 5 things to do BEFORE repaying your Student Loan

-1. Check your statement and make sure you haven't been wrongly over-charged.
-If you have, ask for a Student Loan refund (and put the money to better use, in a savings account for example).
+- Check your statement and make sure you haven't been wrongly over-charged.
+If you have, ask for a Student Loan refund (and consider other potential ways to use the money, such as in a savings account).

-2. Get to grips with tax (our simple guide to taxes can help) because only taxable income counts towards the loan threshold.
+- Get to grips with tax.
+Only taxable income counts towards the loan threshold.

-4. Start saving for a mortgage or pension.
-They might seem years away but the earlier you start, the less you have to put away each month to hit the same pay-off.
+- Start saving for a mortgage or pension.
+They might seem years away when you're a recent graduate, but the earlier you start, the less you have to put away each month to hit the same goal.

-5. If you've got more expensive debts (like credit cards, private loans and payday loans), compare any fees for overpaying and think about paying them off first if it saves you money in the long run.
+- If you have more expensive debts (like credit cards, private loans and payday loans), compare any fees for overpaying and think about paying them off first if it saves you money in the long run.

-If you're not sure which option is best for you, or you're struggling to get your head around the sums, ask for help.
-Try your university's student money adviser or look for an independent financial adviser.
+If you're unsure which option is best for you, or you're struggling to get your head around the sums, ask for help.
+Talk to your university's student money adviser or look for an independent financial adviser.

 Check if you have overpaid your Student Loan